ubuntu/yaru/README.md

 ## Copying or Reusing

-This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt), so you are free to copy and reuse accordingly.
+This project is licenced under the terms of either the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt) or [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+The Suru icon assets (any and all `.png` icons) are licenced under the terms of the CC-by-SA 4.0, all other bits are free software; you can copy, redistribute and/or modify aspects of this work under the terms of each license accordingly.

 ## Installing & Using